Are you searching for the best and most reliable BMX chain breaker tools?

 I encourage everyone to know how to fix their bike.

-This allows you to have all the FREEDOM you want, not relying on bike shops to maintain it for you.
+This lets you have all the FREEDOM you want, without relying on bike shops to maintain it for you.
 (Plus, you’ll need to pay for the service.)

 Don’t let a broken chain hold you back.
-Fix it and continue with your session like it didn’t happen.
+Fix it and continue your session as if nothing happened!

 Note: I have an even better solution for you in the conclusion part of this article (at the bottom), which can save you plenty of money.

-Remember, all these tools fit both full and half link BMX chains.
+Remember, all these tools fit both full and half link BMX chains (except Topeak).

 Do you also ride Shadow Conspiracy’s Interlock chain?
 I’m in love with it – have been riding it for the past decade, and not a single issue.